-It is estimated that 8 million unaccompanied refugee children, are currently on the move worldwide, the majority being boys, travelling alone without their families.
+It is estimated that 8 million unaccompanied children are currently on the move worldwide, travelling alone without their families.

-According to Europol, an estimated 10,000 unaccompanied children have gone missing of the nearly 90,000 registered in Europe upon entry.
-It is thought that these children have fallen into the hands of criminal gangs, for sexual and labour exploitation as well as organ trading and many are at risk of being radicalised.
+According to a Europol report in 2016, an estimated 10,000 unaccompanied children have disappeared in Europe during recent years.
+It is feared that the majority of them have fallen into the hands of criminal gangs and organised trafficking syndicates for sexual, labour and organ exploitation.
+Many are at risk of being radicalised.

 Enthum House was inspired by the founders’ volunteering, campaigning and fundraising work for unaccompanied minors during 2015 – 2016 in the Calais Jungle, Northern France’s unofficial refugee camp, where they became aware of the lack of residential provisions for young people who were lucky enough to make it to safety in the UK.

 The Enthum Foundation strongly supports the Lord Dubs Amendment and Kindertransport Our Turn Campaign and is part of Safe Passage’s National Campaign Group.